Controlling costs and tightening up spend are the easiest ways for companies to quickly adjust to an unplanned economic downturn.

 With a digital system, it’s easy to create a sequence of different approvers located in different physical locations and be flexible in changing the approval levels as the economic challenges abate.

 Revise budgets.
-When targets are set in place, accountability and responsibility follow: there is no such thing as overanalyzing in times of crisis.
+When targets are set in place, accountability and responsibility follow: there is no such thing as overanalyzing in times of uncertainty.

 Build a transparent process to assess requests for purchases.
 During times of downturn, crucial cost management starts with scrutinizing requests for purchases.
 Cloud expense management systems: